 The results in table 3 show that the share of heir households is - as expected - typically higher for larger households and households with older household members.
 One can clearly see that conditional on household types, median wealth is always considerably larger in heir households than in non-heir households.
 The ratio of heir to non-heir households varies from 1.7 to 28.0 overall, and from 1.9 to 7.0 for the top 10 household types (which cover more than 50% of all households).
-Especially for single men and women between 35 and 64 (Types 31 and 32), which are very common, wealth differences between heir and non-heir households are striking: single male heir households have 7.0 times as much wealth as similar non-heir households.
+Especially for single men and women between 35 and 64 (Types 31 and 32), which are very common, wealth differences between heir and non-heir households are striking: single male heir households have 7.0 times as much wealth as similar non-heir households, while single female heir households have 6.4 times as much wealth as similar non-heir households.
 The same is true for young females (household type code 22), where heir households are 10.8 times wealthier than non-heir households.
 Wealth differences are also considerable in bigger households and households with members above age 64.

-$^{^{8}\}mathrm{A}$ statistic is called robust if it has a bounded influence function, see Huber (2003)
+8A statistic is called robust if it has a bounded influence function, see Huber (2003)